 Melasma is a skin condition that is characterized by dark spots and patches on the face.
 Tamanu seed oil can be used to treat melasma, dark spots, and hyperpigmentation thanks to its beneficial properties.

 To use tamanu oil for melasma or dark spots, apply a few drops of the oil directly to your skin or combine it with your moisturizer.
 You can apply it once or twice daily.
-Be aware that, while effective, it won’t cause immediate results.
+Be aware that, while effective, using tamanu oil may not lead to immediate results.
 So be consistent and use the oil for at least 3 months.
 In some cases it can take up to a year or more to see significant results.

 Nail Fungus Treatment

 What about treating nail fungus?
 A tamanu oil and skin active properties study confirmed the antimicrobial, antibacterial, and antifungal protection offered by this remarkable oil.
-Apply a drop or two to your affected nail and massage the oil in gently to help prevent and fight the growth of nail fungus.
+Apply a drop or two of pure tamanu oil to your affected nail and massage the oil in gently to help prevent and fight the growth of nail fungus.
 Again, consistency in application is key to see the desired results.

 Tamanu Oil Psoriasis and Eczema Treatment

-Based on evidence from some studies, there is potential for using tamanu oil eczema and psoriasis treatments.
+Based on evidence from some studies, tamanu oil may be used in eczema and psoriasis treatments.
 It has been used traditionally for these purposes throughout the islands of the Indian and Pacific Oceans.
 Many people have found anecdotal success with it.
 However, there isn’t yet a solid body of research to confirm that tamanu oil will reduce inflammation from psoriasis.

 Tamanu Oil in Lip Therapy

-The many tamanu oil benefits for skin also extend to the lips.
+The many benefits of tamanu oil also extend to the lips.
 If you have dry, cracked, or sour lips, this powerful oil can help restore them to their healthy, natural condition.

 To get the benefits, rub a drop or two of tamanu oil onto your lips each night before bed.
 Don’t overdo it - you want to use enough to coat the lips in a thin layer of oil.
 You should not leave a lot of excess oil on your lips.

-Tamanu oil benefits for skin come from its diverse mix of omega fatty acids - including oleic acid, linoleic acid, palmitic acid, and stearic acid.
+The benefits of tamanu oil come from its diverse mix of omega fatty acids - including oleic acid, linoleic acid, palmitic acid, and stearic acid.

 Linoleic Acid (Omega-6)

-Linoleic acid is a polyunsaturated fatty acid that is present in tamanu oil.
+One of the polyunsaturated fatty acids present in this oil is linoleic acid.
 Linoleic acid skincare includes the following benefits:

 Oleic Acid (Omega-9)